SeabookChen/seabookchen.net/_posts/2013-06-15-setup-a-selenium-webdriver-ruby-project-on-travis-ci.md

 The sample testing project here is written in Ruby, so Ruby configurations will be used in `.travis.yml`.
 Detailed official documentation can be found [here](http://about.travis-ci.org/docs/user/languages/ruby/).
-In order to validate it, [Travis Lint][Travis Lint] would be a handy tool, while the simplest way is just go to [Travis WebLint][Travis WebLint] and paste the content in.
+In order to validate it, [Travis Lint][Travis Lint] would be a handy tool, while the simplest way is just to go to [Travis WebLint][Travis WebLint] and paste the content in.

 {% highlight yaml %}
 # Sample .travis.yml file: